paulboivin/Japan-Corporate-Governance-Analysis/README.md

 **To run the SQL queries:**

-    1. Open DBeaver and create a new SQLite connection pointing to japan_governance.db in the sql folder.
+    1. Open any SQL client and create a new SQLite connection pointing to japan_governance.db in the sql folder.
-    2. Open any .sql file from the sql folder in the DBeaver SQL editor.
+    2. Open any .sql file from the sql folder in the SQL client editor.

 **To view the Power BI dashboard:**